KiUngSong/Vision/EfficientNet/README.md

 \
 Tested EfficientNet model with tensorflow and pytorch version respectively

-Smaller model than EfficientNet-B0 was trained on CIFAR10 dataset without validation set for convenience
+EfficientNet-B0 was trained on CIFAR10 dataset without validation set for convenience

 Auto augmentation was used by using the work of https://github.com/DeepVoltaire/AutoAugment